openequella/openequella.github.io/guides/PushToLMS.md

 19. Click Save to save the connector details.

 ## Set up a local resources connector
-Setting up a local resources connector allows suitably privileged users the ability to view any current uses of attachments linked to a resource within EQUELLA by accessing the Find uses link from the Resource summary page.
+Setting up a local resources connector allows suitably privileged users the ability to view any current uses of attachments linked to a resource within openEQUELLA by accessing the Find uses link from the Resource summary page.

 #### To set up a local resources connector
 1. Select External System Connectors from the Settings menu.
 2. Click the Add new connector link to display the Create new connector page.
 3. Select Local resources from the drop-down menu.
-4. Enter a Connector name (e.g. EQUELLA).
+4. Enter a Connector name (e.g. openEQUELLA).
 5. If required, click Change next to Content viewable by to open the Select users page.
 Select the users to access the Find uses link from the Resource Summary page.
 Click OK to save.
 6. Click Save to save the connector details.

 ## Add to external system function
-The Add to external system function allows suitably privileged users to add all, or parts of, a resource to multiple locations in an LMS (VLE) from the EQUELLA system.
-(NOTE: The Add to external system link only displays if at least one LMS connector has been configured in the EQUELLA system.)
+The Add to external system function allows suitably privileged users to add all, or parts of, a resource to multiple locations in an LMS (VLE) from the openEQUELLA system.
+(NOTE: The Add to external system link only displays if at least one LMS connector has been configured in the openEQUELLA system.)

 ### Add a resource to a Moodle location
 1. From the Resource summary screen, select the Add to external system link from the Actions section.